Infectious Diseases Epidemiology

 6. Influenza surveillance

-Staff of the Unit are involved in providing advice to the World Health Organisation regarding global vaccination priorites, specifically with regards to infections such as measles.
+Staff of the Unit are involved in providing advice to the World Health Organisation regarding global vaccination priorities, specifically with regards to infections such as measles.
+They are also using data linkages to assess factors associated with vaccine uptake and disease notifications in Victoria.

 Some of our recent / current projects